faael/data-donut/README.md

 # data-donut
-Project using Google Play dataset in R
+Project for Business Analytics course using the Google Play dataset in R with exploratory analyis and k-means clustering